Work with us

 If I have already sent my CV, do I have to send it again if I obtain a new degree?

 If there are substantial changes in your personal or professional details in relation to your academic background or experience, it is important that you send us your CV again.
+This will allow us to have an updated version and find job offers matching your profile.

 What does a selection process consist of?